ECP-CANDLE/Candle/docs_/source/shared_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This refers to model scripts that the developers refer to as
-“CANDLE-compliant” as usual (what I call “*canonically*
+“CANDLE-compliant” or "candelized" as usual.
-CANDLE-compliant”).
 See
 `below <#how-a-canonically-candle-compliant-model-script-should-be-modified-for-use-with-the-wrapper-scripts>`__
 for the changes that should be made to canonically CANDLE-compliant
 scripts to get them to work with the wrapper scripts.